iaman877/Awesome-Web-Development/Images.md

 * _*Prioritize information in text alternative*_: Aim to put the most important information at the beginning.
 * _*Avoid superfluous information*_: There is rarely a need to use the words “image”, “icon”, or “picture” in the alt text.
 * _*Handle complex images as a special case*_: Complex images such as graphs, charts, maps, and illustrations contain substantial information – more than can be conveyed in a short phrase or sentence.
 In these cases, a two-part text alternative is required.
 The first part is the short description to identify the image and, where appropriate, indicate the location of the long description.
 The second part is the long description – a textual representation of the essential information conveyed by the image.

+If you want to learn more about creating good alt text, I recommend the W3 alt decision tree site as a resource :[Source](https://www.w3.org/WAI/tutorials/images/decision-tree/)  This site guides you with simple "yes/no" questions on how to create your alt text.